mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 ### Refactor the .gitpod.yml file for install_terraform_cli

-Remove the four lines of bash commands installing terraform from the init task.
+I removed the four lines of bash commands installing terraform from the init task.

 Rename init task to before task.
 ```yml